 Research wedding dresses

-Your Pinterest board may be full of ideas of wedding dresses and hair styles, so do your research on where you can find your favourite styles and make appointments to go and try them on.
+Your Pinterest board may be full of ideas of wedding dresses and hair styles, so do your research on where you can find your favourite styles.

 Choose your bridal party

-Once you’ve worked out the type of wedding you want, it’s time to choose your bridal party – bridesmaids, best man, ushers, groomsmen etc. There are no rules on the size of bridal party or indeed you might even choose not to have a bridal party, it is entirely up to you.
+Once you’ve set the date, it’s time to choose your bridal party – bridesmaids, best man, ushers, groomsmen etc. There are no rules on the size of bridal party or indeed you might even choose not to have a bridal party, it is entirely up to you.

 Send Save the Date cards

 Now you have your date confirmed and your venue/s booked, it’s worthwhile letting your guests know to save the date for your wedding day.
-This is especially useful if your wedding date is quite far in advance, and if your guests are travelling from abroad or across the country to attend.
+This is especially useful if your wedding date is quite far in advance, if your wedding is on a bank holiday, or if your guests are travelling from abroad or across the country to attend.
 It’s also a nice keepsake for your guests too!